cupcake-recipes.com

 Preparation Steps

-• Top off each glass with chilled sparkling water or club soda.
+• Top each glass off with lime sparkling water and garnish with fresh mint and watermelon.

 Notes